What is self-isolation?

 Where can I find more ideas?

 There are lots of resources on our website.
 The Learning Zone has links to websites specific for each phase: EYFS, KS1, LKS2 and UKS2 as well as lots of links for arts activities, music activities, computing activities and physical activity ideas.
 In addition to this there are fun ideas for reading, maths and virtual days out on our Remote Learning page.
-Please note that the Remote Learning 3-day plan is only for use if a whole bubble (year group or the school) was to go into self-isolation.
-Please do not use these resources for self-isolating.

 What does a typical week of remote learning look like?